-Use top lift eyes to remove the top basket from the frame/skid - NOT designed to lift the entire skid
+Use top lift eyes, shown in Figure 2, to remove the top basket from the frame/skid - NOT designed to lift the entire skid

-If the unit is full of hydraulic oil the center of mass is approximately in the center of the forklift tubes.
-If the unit is empty, the center of mass is still between the forklift tubes but biased to the motor end.
+If the unit is full of hydraulic fluid the center of mass is approximately in the center of the forklift tubes.
+If the unit is empty, the center of mass is still between the forklift tubes but biased to the engine end.